Mary-xl/MarysBlog/_posts/2019-10-15-deep-learning.md

     -  deep learning
     -  paper digest
 ---
-_From this week, I will begin a paper digest series in which classic papers are read, extracted and discussed with related questions and thought.
+_From this week, I will begin a paper digest series in which classic papers are read, extracted and discussed with relevant questions I could think of, then give reference answers or my thought.
  This article is the digest from [1]_

 ## 1. Excerpt
-To properly adjust the weight vector, the learning algorithm computes a gradient vector that, for each weight, indicates by what amount the error would increase or decrease if the weight were increased by a tiny amount.
-The weight vector is then adjusted in the opposite direction to the gradient vector.
+_To properly adjust the weight vector, the learning algorithm computes a gradient vector that, for each weight, indicates by what amount the error would increase or decrease if the weight were increased by a tiny amount.
+The weight vector is then adjusted in the opposite direction to the gradient vector._
 ![Screenshot from 2019-10-09 21-58-07.png](https://i.loli.net/2019/10/16/LC3pmPNd6a95yB8.png)[2]

-The objective function, averaged over all the training examples, can be seen as a kind of hilly landscape in the high-dimensional space of weight values.
-The negative gradient vector indicates the direction of steepest descent in this landscape, taking it closer to a minimum, where the output error is low on average.
+_The objective function, averaged over all the training examples, can be seen as a kind of hilly landscape in the high-dimensional space of weight values.
+The negative gradient vector indicates the direction of steepest descent in this landscape, taking it closer to a minimum, where the output error is low on average._

-A deep-learning architecture is a multilayer stack of simple mod- ules, all (or most) of which are subject to learning, and many of which compute non-linear input–output mappings.
+_A deep-learning architecture is a multilayer stack of simple mod- ules, all (or most) of which are subject to learning, and many of which compute non-linear input–output mappings.
 Each module in the stack transforms its input to increase both the selectivity and the